FOR A WESTERN WORLD

 This therapy can be used on patients with a variety of ailments including: colds, flu, coughs, back and muscle pain, poor circulation, allergies, and fevers.

 Jessica Jacobs qualified with a master’s degree in Acupuncture and Oriental Medicine after completing a four year program at the prestigious AOMA: Graduate School of Integrative Medicine in Austin, Texas, USA.
 She has been in practice since 2011 and has used acupuncture and Chinese Medicine to successfully treat a variety of conditions including: pain, digestive disorders, insomnia, anxiety/depression, women’s health issues, and infertility.
-She is pleased to offer complimentary consultations to discuss your current health condition and discover how acupuncture can benefit you.
+She is a proud member of the British Acupuncture Council.

 WHAT CAN ACUPUNCTURE BE USED FOR?